scraggo/subnotes/README.md

 # subnotes-python

 Subnotes is a plaintext-based system for note taking and task-management.
-Taking inspiration from Taskpaper and the todo.txt system, you can keep your notes and subnotes in a simple format: a header line (note) with indented lines (subnotes) right below.
+Taking inspiration from Taskpaper and the todo.txt system, you can keep your notes and subnotes in a simple format: a header line with lines (subnotes) right below.
+Subnotes can optionally be indented to add structure to your notes.

-*Subnotes remain attached to the header line if they're indented by multiples of 4 spaces or tabs\*.
-There's only one level of subnotes, but feel free to indent as much as you like.*

-*\*Tabs are automatically converted to spaces.*
+*Subnotes remain attached to the header line as long as there are no blank lines.
+If they're indented by tabs, they'll be converted to multiples of 4 spaces.
+Spacing that doesn't follow 4's are converted to 4 or 8 spaces.*

 ## Current Features
-* **Organize your notes:** You can sort all items in alphabetical order with projects (prefixed by '+') on top and non-prefixed notes below.
+* **Organize your notes:** You can sort all items by header in alphabetical order.
 * **Easily clear your done items:** All done items (prefixed by 'x ') will be placed at the bottom of a file with a time stamp.
 * **See what's next:** You can choose to display only your priority tag (@!) notes.

 ## Usage

 The first command prompt asks for your choice of sorting your notes or seeing only your priority items.
-Then, you're asked to copy your notes to your clipboard (in this format:)
+Then, you're asked to copy your notes to your clipboard (in a format similar to this:)
 ```
-+Project @tag
+Header line 1
+part of this block
+also part of the block

++I use a prefix so I'll be put on top
     x done item in project
     task1 for project
     x another done item in project
     task2 for project
-    task3 for project

-Not a project, so it's a note
+    we're indented for fun!

+No need for a prefix @tag
     x done item for note
     subnote with priority tag @!